zeromq/czmq/README.txt

 Do read your code after you write it and ask, "Can I make this simpler?"
 We do use a nice minimalist and yet readable style.
 Learn it, adopt it, use it.

+Before opening a pull request read our [contribution guidelines](https://github.com/zeromq/czmq/blob/master/CONTRIBUTING.md).
+Thanks!

 ### Code Generation

-We generate the zsockopt class using [https://github.com/imatix/gsl GSL], using a code generator script in scripts/sockopts.gsl.
+We generate the zsockopt class using [GSL](https://github.com/imatix/gsl), using a code generator script in scripts/sockopts.gsl.
 We also generate the project files.

 ### This Document